-Both types have the same symptoms, but they are caused by problems with different clotting factors and have slightly different treatments.
+Both types have the same symptoms, but they're caused by problems with different clotting factors and have slightly different treatments.

-There is also a rarer form of haemophilia called acquired haemophilia.
-This is not an inherited condition but is caused by the immune system (the body's natural defence against infection and illness) attacking the clotting factors in the blood.
+There's also a rarer form of haemophilia called acquired haemophilia.
+This isn't an inherited condition, but is caused by the immune system (the body's natural defence against infection and illness) attacking the clotting factors in the blood.

 Who is affected?

 There are about 6,000 people with haemophilia in the UK.
 Most of these are males because of the way the condition is inherited.

 Worldwide, it's estimated that one boy in every 5,000 will be born with haemophilia A and one boy in every 30,000 will be born with haemophilia B.

 However, some females who carry the haemophilia gene may also experience some bleeding problems, such as heavy periods.
 There's also the chance that a girl could be born with haemophilia if both parents have the haemophilia gene.

 If you have a family history of haemophilia, you can have tests before, during and after pregnancy to determine if your child has the condition.
 If there's no family history, haemophilia tends to be diagnosed when symptoms appear in childhood.